 - Employers can discriminate against older workers if the discrimination is based on a bona fide occupational qualification that is “reasonably necessary” to the normal operation of their business.
 [SEC.
 623. Section 4 (f)(1)].
 By contrast, Title VII prohibits employers from engaging in discrimination unless it is a “business necessity” and there is no less discriminatory alternative.
 At one time, for example, Greyhound Bus Company refused to hire drivers over age 35, maintaining that age was a bona fide occupational qualification necessary to insure public safety.
 A federal judge ruled in 1972 that Greyhound failed to show the policy was necessary to the normal and safe operation of its business.

 - Unlike Title VII, the ADEA does not permit plaintiffs to recover compensatory damages (i.e. emotional distress) or punitive damages.
+In this way, the ADEA both minimizes the suffering of age discrimination victims and fails to deter age discrimination by sharply limiting potential damages.

 WOMEN SUFFER THE MOST